An Interdisciplinary Journal

 Call for Papers

-Full manuscripts are due by 15 July 2022.
-Authors should provide a cover page giving brief biographical details (up to 100 words), institutional affiliation(s) and full contact information, including an email address.
+Full manuscripts are due by 17 July 2023.
+Authors should provide a cover page giving brief biographical details (up to 100 words), institutional affiliation(s), and full contact information, including an email address.

-Articles may be no longer than 6,500 words including the abstract (up to 125 words), keywords (6 to 8 in alphabetical order), notes, captions and tables, acknowledgments (if any), biographical details (taken from the cover page), and references.
+Articles may be no shorter than 6000 and no longer than 6,500 words including the abstract (up to 125 words), keywords (6 to 8 in alphabetical order), notes, captions and tables, acknowledgments, biographical details, and references.
 Images in a text count for 200 words each.
-Authors are responsible for securing copyright for any images used and they are expected to follow IRB protocols and ethical research standards regarding girls and young women as subjects.
+Authors are responsible for securing copyright for any images used.

 Girlhood Studies: An Interdisciplinary Journal, follows Berghahn’s preferred house style, a modified Chicago Style.
 Please refer to the Style Guide online: journals.berghahnbooks.com/_uploads/ghs/girlhood-studies_style_guide.pdf